SignpostMarv/libAurora.php/README.md

-# About Aurora-Sim.php
+# About libAurora.php

-Aurora-Sim.php is a PHP5 library for interfacing with various Aurora-Sim modules and services.
+libAurora.php is a PHP5 library for interfacing with various Aurora-Sim modules and services.